-Independent

-Nationality: Danish

-Joined the Board in 2018.
+Independent Born in 1960 Nationality: Danish Joined the Board in 2018.
 Member of the Audit Committee.

-BSc in Economics and Business Administration from Copenhagen Business School
+• Bachelor of Science in Economics and Business Administration, Copenhagen Business School

 - Extensive experience in management of industrial and investment companies

 - Strategic business development

 - Economic and financial expertise